 8.3 AUTOMATIC GAS VALVE

 The automatic gas valve or safety valve is designed to prevent the emission of fuel into the furnace if it does not detect heat for ignition.
 These valves are generally very reliable.
-The automatic gas valve was functioning as intended.
+The automatic gas valve was not tested.